sanand0/prompts/core-concepts.md

 What are the core concepts, i.e. top non-intuitive lessons/principles, of ...

+- Source comprehensively from authoritative sources.
-- Evaluate all possibilities.
-Pick the 10 that have the highest applicability and usefulness while being non-obvious.
+- Pick the 10 that are mentioned repeatedly, have the highest applicability and usefulness, while being non-obvious.
-- Fact-check each concept with references to authoritative sources.
+- Fact-check each concept.
+Include references to authoritative sources.
 - Write them as bullet points.
 Explain each concept in a few simple sentences that are easy to understand intuitively.